bockph/DISN-Presentation/blogpost.md

 $$ CD(PC,PC_T) = \sum_{p_1 \in PC} min_{p_2 \in PC_T} ||p_1-p_2||^2_2$$CD is better the smaller the value is.

 3.  **Intersection over Union (IoU)** is a ratio, measuring how much overlap is present between two distributions.
 The general formula is given by $IoU = \frac{Intersection}{Union}$.
 Sadly the paper does not mention any word how they calculated Intersection and Union.
 Nonetheless, for evaluation, we can say the larger the value the better.
 4.  **F-score** gives a percentage of how much area was reconstructed correctly.
-For its calculation, we need two measures:
+For its calculation, we need two measures: Precision and Recall.
-	- $Precision = \frac{|predicted poi}{}$Precision and Recall.
-The former describes a ratio between all predicted points with a distance to the closest ground truth point smaller than a threshold $t$ and all generated points, while the later similarly describes a ratio between all ground truth points with a distance to the closest predicted point smaller than a threshold $t$.
+The former describes a ratio between all **predicted points** with a distance to the closest ground truth point smaller than a threshold $t$ and all generated points, while the later similarly describes a ratio between all **ground truth points** with a distance to the closest predicted point smaller than a threshold $t$ and.
 Having precision and recall, the F-score is calculated by:

 $$ \text{F-score} =2* \frac{Precision*Recall}{Precision+Recall}$$